-One of the cool new features in SQL Server 2014 is delayed durability, which is described in detail in Books Online here.
+One of the cool new features in SQL Server 2014 is delayed durability (available in all Editions), which is described in detail in Books Online here.

 I think I’m going to see a lot of people turn this on, as you can get a profound increase in transaction throughput with the right workload.
 However, I also think a lot of people are going to turn this on without realizing the potential for data loss and making the appropriate trade off.

 Why can it give a throughput boost?

 I put together a contrived workload with a small table where 50 concurrent clients are updating the same rows, and the database log is on a slow I/O subsystem.
 Here’s a graph showing my test:

 At the obvious change point, that’s where I enabled delayed durability, with all transactions being forced to use it.
 Before the change, the number of Transactions/sec is equal to the number of Log Flushes/sec, as each transaction is holding locks that block all other transactions (I told you it’s a contrived workload).
 So why the profound jump in Transactions/sec when I forced delayed durability?

 Under normal circumstances, when a transaction commits, the commit doesn’t complete until the log block (see this blog post for more details) containing the LOP_COMMIT_TRAN log record for the transaction has been flushed to disk and the write is acknowledged back to SQL Server as having completed, providing the durability of the transaction (the D in the ACID properties of the transaction).
 The transaction’s locks cannot be dropped until the log flush completes.

 In my workload, all the other transactions are waiting for the one that is committing, as they all need the same locks, so Transactions/sec is tied to Log Flushes/sec in this case.